tipogi/bushido.deploy/readme.md

 - `bushido.guide`: It is the client of the application and nginx delivers that files to the end-user
 - [`bushido.library`](https://github.com/tipogi/bushido.library): Feeds the graph database with topics and domains

+# Folders
+The repository has different folders with some utility in the process of deploying the application
+- `configuration`: All the constant files that has to be edited before spin up the container
+- `docker`: All the containers directory
+- `scripts`: Automatise application deploy.
+Pull services, create the bundle, configure the environments of each service and more.
+  - **init.sh**: Pull repositories and add its own environment variables
+  - **install.sh**: Create the bundles and move to the containers location to spin up the application
+  - **color.sh**: Terminal coloring helper function
+  - **path.sh**: Path constants helper

 # Scripts
 Automatise application deploy.
 Pull services, create the bundle, configure the environments of each service and more
 - **init.sh**: Pull repositories and add its own environment variables.
 Environment files to edit inside docker folder: